medikoo/dbjs/README.md

 drHouse.fullName; // "Gregory House"
 ```

-In above case value is recalculated on each access, to improve things, and have valid _change_ events on our dynamic propertu, we can point the triggers that change the value, then value will be recalculated only when triggered _(this is subject to change, in close future triggers will be calculated from function's content and no extra definition of them will be needed)_:
+In above case value is recalculated on each access, to improve things, and have valid _change_ events on our dynamic property, we can point the triggers that change the value, then value will be recalculated only when triggered _(this is subject to change, in close future triggers will be calculated from function's content and no extra definition of them will be needed)_:

 ```javascript
 Db.Doctor.prototype.set('fullName', Db.String.rel({